Jomigack/CureCademy-Game/README.md

 # Update History
 ## Version 1.0:
-.Added 3 Illnesses to test for: Cold, Flu, and Bronchitis .Added 5 tests for symptoms of the 3
+  -Added 3 Illnesses to test for: Cold, Flu, and Bronchitis
+  -Added 5 tests for symptoms of the 3
-.Added core mechanics to the game to be added to later on
+  -Added core mechanics to the game to be added to later on

 ## Version 1.1: The Pneumonia Update:
-.Added a new Illness to test for: Pnerumonia
+  -Added a new Illness to test for: Pnerumonia
-.Added 1 new Symptom 'Cough' and a corresponding test in the 'ask' test .Added some game stats to be displayed once the user is done with the program .Cleaned some code up using extra methods to be blue highlighted text instead of doing it each time .Fixed the reference command's logic, it now works for any amount of symptoms
+  -Added 1 new Symptom 'Cough' and a corresponding test in the 'ask' test
+  -Added some game stats to be displayed once the user is done with the program
+  -Cleaned some code up using extra methods to be blue highlighted text instead of doing it each time
+  -Fixed the reference command's logic, it now works for any amount of symptoms